redis/lettuce/docs/advanced-usage.md

 2. Support for using epoll/kqueue with shaded netty requires netty 4.1 and all parts of netty to be shaded.

+3. The limitations regarding shaded JAR files are applicable only to Lettuce versions prior to 5.0.1.
+Since version 5.0.1, Lettuce no longer releases shaded JAR files, and these limitations are no longer relevant for newer versions.

 See also Netty [documentation on native transports](http://netty.io/wiki/native-transports.html).